+Estimated Useful

-Property Classification Estimated Useful Life Range
+Property Classification Life Range

+Buildings 5 - 40 years

 Improvements 5 - 20 years

 Revenue equipment 3 - 12 years

 Furniture and other 3 - 10 years

 (g) Compensated Absences

 The Authority's policy permits substantially all employees to accumulate a limited amount of earned but unused vacation, certain sick-pay benefits and certain other qualifying absences, which will be paid to the employee upon separation from service.
 Vacation, eligible sick pay, and other qualifying absences, which have been earned but not paid, have been accrued in the accompanying financial statements.